Promoting citizen-centered governance by increasing civic participation, improving transparency and strengthening accountability

 The fundamental values of open government are under threat globally.
 Over 100 countries took steps to close civic space in 2015, press freedom has reached a twelve-year low with just 13% of the world’s population living in countries with a robust, independent media, and state responses to terrorist acts are increasingly infringing on civil liberties.
 Citizens’ growing distrust of public institutions coupled with widespread feelings of exclusion have fueled nationalism, populism and authoritarianism around the world.

 Open government reforms have enormous potential to help countries achieve the Paris Agreement.
-As co-chair of the Partnership, WRI placed climate action squarely on the open government community’s agenda as a core priority by:
+As the former co-chair and current Steering Committee member of the Partnership, WRI has placed climate action squarely on the open government community’s agenda as a core priority by:

 Encouraging OGP member countries to make ambitious climate commitments.
 WRI helps governments design and integrate climate commitments—like building user-friendly climate data platforms or increasing public participation in climate policymaking—into their NAPs.